SeanKilleen/seankilleen.github.io/_posts/2020-06-08-thoughts-on-the-net-foundations-revised-election-process.md

 ## What I'm Unsure About

-* Nominating Committees as a filter
-* Board-chosen nominating committee.
-They're not on the committees themselves, but they can choose who is?
-* Requirements to be nominated (excepting that of the time commitment).
-* Current board chosen requirements (that would, presumably, favor the current board)
+* **Nominating Committees as a filter for 3 candidates per seat.** I know there were a lot of candidates last year, but I quite liked that because I enjoyed the many varied ideas and experiences.
+I became aware of new people and their contributions, etc. Why are many candidates a problem?
+If an election is the expression of the membership, why filter down so quickly?
+I think a "primary" would be fine to select down to a certain number, if paring down is necessary.
+I think the nominating committee won't necessarily be looking for people like me, and I'm not sure that I will make it past a nominating committee in the future.
+* **Board-chosen nominating committee.** Even though the board is not on the nominating comittee itself, they still choose who is from what I can tell.
+While I would trust the current board members to ensure there are no conflicts here, what about future board members?
+* **Requirements to be nominated (excepting that of the time commitment).** Rules/guidelines mean that the elections will select for a certain kind of person.
+How will change be intoduced if participants are required to come from inside the system?
+Will we be looking at a slate of the same well-known people from inside the .NET Foundation's ecosystem?
+I get that this incentivizes others to participate, but I'm not sure it's the best approach.
+Furthermore, if diversity is a stated goal (and I agree it should be), does it constrain the candidate pool too much?
+* **The current board chose these requirements.** I worry that the requirements therefore can't help but reflect the current make-up of the board.
 * Voting per seat vs the top candidates winning the seats.
-* A desire to filter down to 3 candidates per seat.
-Why?
-If an expression is the will of the membership, why filter down so quickly?
 * The Foundation's members didn't vote on it.
 The first ever elected board changed the rules without membership involvement.
 I'm not sure that's the precedent we want to be setting.